dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ```

 With deep learning models, there are many hyperparameters that we can configure before we run the training.
-One of the most important hyperparameter to get right is the learning rate.
+One of the most important hyperparameters to get right is the learning rate.
 Since IceVision is built to work with Fastai, we have access to a handy tool known as the learning rate finder first proposed by [Leslie Smith](https://arxiv.org/abs/1506.01186) and popularized by the Fastai community for its effectiveness.
 This is an incredibly simple yet powerful tool to find a range of optimal learning rate values that gives us the best training performance.